dimitri-nicolo/calico/master/networking/dual-tor.md

 -  For the ToR router in each plane, we use `NODE_NUMBER` = 250.

-So for the first node in rack 4, for example,
+So for the first node in rack A, for example,

--  its loopback address would be 172.31.40.1
+-  its loopback address would be 172.31.10.1

--  its interface-address on the NIC attached to plane 1 would be 172.31.41.1, with default gateway 172.31.41.250
+-  its interface-address on the NIC attached to plane 1 would be 172.31.11.1, with default gateway 172.31.11.250

--  its interface-address on the NIC attached to plane 2 would be 172.31.42.1, with default gateway 172.31.42.250.
+-  its interface-address on the NIC attached to plane 2 would be 172.31.12.1, with default gateway 172.31.12.250.

 #### Boot cluster nodes with those addresses